How do you purchase stocks?

 Mostly through brokers, right?

-What if I say there is another way to purchase stocks that it does not involve brokers and thereby saves on the cost to invest in a particular organization.
+What if I say there is another way to purchase stocks that do not involve brokers and thereby save on the cost to invest in a particular organization.
 Yes, there exists an option and it is known as Direct Stock Purchase Plan (DSPP).

 They are also known as no-load stocks.

-Note: A third party transfer agent represents the company.
-It may be a bank, a trust company or a similar organization.
+Note: A third-party transfer agent represents the company.
+It may be a bank, a trusted company, or a similar organization.
 Some companies choose to act as their own transfer agent, but most use a third party.